3derekmason/diabetes-management-log/junior/express-api/README.md

 Any reference to `entity` can be replaced with whatever you decide to use, as described above.

+You may also change the URL path to fit whatever meets your needs.
+We just want them to make sense.
+Making a request to `/ba-lalala-bamba`, would be what we are not looking for.
+Great tune, though.

 ### Get an entity

-- [ ] A GET request to `/entity` returns the given entity, or a 404 status code if that entity does not exist.
+- [ ] A GET request to `/entity/:id` returns the given entity, or a 404 status code if that entity does not exist.

+### Creating an Entity

+- [ ] A POST request to `/entity` creates a new entity

+#### Bonus

+- [ ] Add some sort of validation with [Joi](https://joi.dev/), or a tool of your choosing to ensure that the request payload adheres to your schema expectations.
+- [ ] Send a proper rejection if the validation fails.

 ### Delete an entity

-- [ ] A DELETE request to `/entity` deletes the given entity, or a 404 status code if that entity does not exist.
+- [ ] A DELETE request to `/entity/:id` deletes the given entity, or a 404 status code if that entity does not exist.
 - [ ] A 200 status code, with a message of 'ok' or something similar is returned upon successful deletion.

 ### Search an entity

-- [ ] A GET request to `/entities` ( or whatever the plural version of your entity is ) returns a list of entities.
+- [ ] A GET request to `/entity` ( or whatever the plural version of your entity is ) returns a list of entities.

 #### Bonus